 How does temperature impact corrosion?

-What does temperature have to do with corrosion?
 While many types of corrosion can occur in the steam boiler environment, oxygen-related corrosion is by far the most common.
 All make-up water sources contain oxygen.
 Even pretreatment strategies such as softening and reverse osmosis do not remove oxygen.
 The solubility of oxygen in water is inversely proportional to temperature.
 That is, the hotter the water, the less oxygen it will hold.
 The goal of any feedwater treatment program is to reduce the amount of oxygen in the feedwater so that as little as possible enters the boiler.
 Oxygen that enters the extreme temperature of the boiler quickly comes out of solution and attacks boiler tubes.
 Oxygen can pit and corrode through a boiler tube in as little as several hours.
 Oxygen pits can cause catastrophic failures.

 How Do I Deal With Oxygen in Boiler Feedwater?